OpenCoreData/ocdDocumentation/README.md

 from SWEET with OBO Foundary.

 Based on this initial work on a revised scientific drilling ontology is in development.
-Leveraging the OBO ontology SDK to better facilitate cross walks on other semantic vocabularies the initial work can be found at (do I want to link?)
+Leveraging the OBO ontology SDK to better facilitate cross walks on other semantic vocabularies.

 http://www.obofoundry.org/

 ### Other activities
-bioschemas for example
+* BioSchemas as an example community in the Bio community we are communicating with
-DCAT alignment with schema.org
+* DCAT alignment with schema.org

-### Suggestions
-This domain vocabulary is key to enable IR goals.

-interest and connect to a larger community of domain vocabularies.

-The main outcome of Bioschemas [@BioSchema] is a collection of specifications that provide guidelines to facilitate a more consistent adoption of schema.org markup within the life sciences.
+* W3C and OGC time reference systems including Ma and BP (requested)

 ## FAIR Data